• Skip to primary navigation

 Four sage sausages wrapped in plastic wrap, ends tightly twisted, lying on a wooden board.

 Reader, I was totally on to something.
 They held together beautifully.
 They were super flavorful, and they didn't lose too much moisture in the cooking process either.
-Of course they're not quite as juicy as they'd be with casings, which hold the rendered fat inside as they cook, but they're still really dang good.

 sliced medallions of sausage layered inside a hot dog bun. a bottle of mustard is just visible on the right turned over on its side. more sausages and sandwiches are barely visible cropped out in the background.

-I sliced them on a diagonal to make oval medallions, layered them in a hot dog bun, and when I closed my eyes and took a bite, it was just like being back at the farmer's market in Baltimore.
+I sliced them on a diagonal to make oval medallions, layered them in a soft homemade hot dog bun, and when I closed my eyes and took a bite, it was just like being back at the farmer's market in Baltimore.

 a few quick notes on sage sausage